 CUTOFF for the 100k will be midnight (18 hours).
 There will be a mid-race cutoff at Wanoga at 24.7 and 43.5 miles based on projected finish pace (approx 17:00/mi pace) at 1:00pm and 6:20pm.

-There are no qualifying standards for the 100k and NO LOTTERY.
+There is NO LOTTERY for the 100k.
 It's first come first serve to experience the Eastern Cascades and Central Oregon high desert in all it's glory.

 Anyone good enough to volunteer with us will receive an event shirt as well as big discounts on future events.
 Want a free entry to next year's Timberjack?
 Well here you go.